jhilgar/vulkanus-renderer/README.md

 [ASCII art](https://en.wikipedia.org/wiki/ASCII_art)

 Vulkanus is a small pedagogical project which aims to bring Vulkan-based 3D rendering to the command line.
+It is currently in a minimum working example state.

 ## Setup

 Vulkanus is written in Rust.
 We prefer to use Anaconda (specifically miniconda) for managing the build environment.
+You will also need [Microsoft Build Tools for Visual Studio (C++ desktop)](https://visualstudio.microsoft.com/downloads/) to compile a few Rust dependencies.

 From the cloned repository: